-- 11.1 The Lead Manager must register the report with the Monitoring Officer within 5 working days of receipt by the Corporate Director.
+- 11.1 The Lead Manager must register the report with the Council's Monitoring Officer within 5 working days of receipt by the Headteacher.
 The details to be provided are:

 - (a) Date report of concern received

 - (b) Name of person reporting concerns

 - (c) Details of the concerns reported

 - (d) Proposed action and by whom.